kuritkaj/codewinder/lib/intelligence/multistep/README.md

 # PlanAndSolve
 This is an Agent that is designed to take multiple steps to accomplish a task or goal.

-Note, this agent is called by a ReAct agent that returns two or more actions during its plan step.
+Notebook, this agent is called by a ReAct agent that returns two or more actions during its plan step.

 It's comprised of three parts: